chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``type`` parameter is used to define the geometry type of the particle.
 The alternatives in 2D are: sphere, ellipsoid, rectangle.
 Additional alternatives include: cone, death star, cut hollow sphere, torus.

-* The subsection ``solid arguments`` is used to define the solid parameters in the form of a tri-components function.
+* The subsection ``solid arguments`` is used to define the parameters of the solid in the form of a tri-components function.
 The arguments, which must be written in triplets, are:
     * Sphere: radius, [none], [none];

     * Rectangle: x half length, y half length, z half length;